Extreme Sadism & Violence

 various gory ways, and some die randomly, the rest keep coming back for more slashing, beheading, smashing, chainsawing, stabbing and burning until its time for the movie

 Macabre (AKA Darah)

-This dark Belgian hit explores the theme of the media's fascination and documentation of killers to the point where they start participating.
+This dark Belgian hit supposedly explores the theme of the media's fascination and documentation of killers to the point where they start participating.
+But this idea is

 Man Bites Dog